-Typically spikeless shoes are flat soled and feature studs made out of plastic and rubber instead of traditional golf spikes.
+Typically spikeless shoes are flat soled and feature studs made out of plastic and rubber.
 Fears surrounding a lack of stability and waterproofing have been eradicated with new designs.
 The studs offer superb grip on dry ground and ensure you don’t sacrifice stability in wet conditions.

 For ease and comfort there simply is no beating a spikeless golf shoe, and now you don’t have to sacrifice on performance either.

 The traditional metal spikes are a thing of yesteryear, having been replaced by a soft plastic spike.
-These are much kinder to the golf course, yet still hold firm in the grass and will release easily through impact.
+These are much kinder to the golf course, yet still hold firm in the grass.
 With much golf in the UK played in wet and windy conditions it’s worth considering a pair of spikes that will provide a solid foundation to your round.